Building the Notetaker of All Time

 - Global shortcut (Option + /) to toggle desktop window visibility + 5 colour themes

-- Local-first SQLite — works fully offline
+- Local-first SQLite, so it works fully offline

 - Cross-device sync in under 100ms via Supabase Postgres Changes